cerb/cerb.github.io/_docs/automations/automations.md

 In functionality that triggers automations (e.g. widgets), event handlers are defined in a [KATA](/docs/kata/) dialect.

-For events that expect a single handler (e.g. `interaction.web.worker`), the first matching (non-disabled) automation is executed and its end state is returned.
+For events that expect a single handler (e.g. `interaction.worker`), the first matching (non-disabled) automation is executed and its end state is returned.
 This can be used to conditionally respond based on the event/caller.

 For events that run all handlers (e.g. `projectBoard.cardAction`), all non-disabled automations are executed in order, and their end states are returned.